boneycd/crowdfunding_back_end/README.md

 CrowdFunding Web App that allow user to Create or Delete funding projects.

 ### Intended Audience/User Stories
- Provide a platform for people to fund projects that raises funds for education.
+ Provide a crowdfunding platform for people to fund projects that raises funds for education.

  [X] A link to the deployed project. https://github.com/boneycd/crowdfunding_back_end